In-Context Algebra: Introduction

-Surprisingly, we find that models trained on this task develop fundamentally different reasoning strategies than those previously observed when LMs solve arithmetic.
-Rather than learning geometric representations of a Fourier basis, we find that models acquire symbolic reasoning mechanisms based on sparse relational patterns.
+Surprisingly, we find that models trained on this task develop fundamentally different reasoning strategies than those previously observed when LMs solve arithmetic in fixed-token settings.
+Rather than learning geometric representations of a Fourier basis, we find that models acquire symbolic reasoning mechanisms based on sparse relational patterns \citep{zucchet2025emergence}.
 We identify three primary algorithmic strategies models employ beyond verbatim copying: commutative copying, identity element recognition, and closure-based cancellation.
-These findings suggest that the kind of reasoning strategies learned by transformers are dependent on the task structure, with symbolic rather than geometric reasoning strategies emerging when tokens carry no consistent meaning across contexts.
+These findings suggest that the kinds of reasoning strategies learned by transformers are dependent on the task structure, with symbolic, context-based strategies emerging when tokens carry no consistent meaning across contexts.